CISecurity/ControlsAssessmentSpecification/control-10/control-10.4.rst

 Measures
 --------
-* M1 = 1 if an endpoint's backup configuration policy ensures the backup is encrypted; 0 otherwise
+* M1(i) = (For each endpoint "i") 1 if an endpoint's backup configuration policy ensures the backup is encrypted; 0 otherwise
 * M2 = The total number of endpoints configured for periodic backup

 Metrics